Open-Source-Coins/asiccoin/README.md

 The following specifications are implemented:

-- 30 seconds block time
+- 30 second block time
-- Difficulty retargets every 60 blocks (approximately 30 minutes).
+- Difficulty retargets every 60 blocks (approximately 30 minutes)
-- mining payout will be halved every 3 months (259,200 blocks)
+- Mining payout starts at 1028 coins then halved every 3 months (259,200 blocks)
 - Expected total mined coins will be 675,925,530 coins (not including 1 coin/block maintenance)
 - 4 confirmations for transaction (2 minutes)
 - 70 confirmations for minted blocks
-- The minimum payout will be maintained at 1 coin/block.
+- The minimum payout will be maintained at 1 coin/block

 Random bonus blocks: